I am a licensed clinical psychologist providing individual therapy, couples therapy, and parent coaching in PA and PSYPACT participating states*

 Psychology Trainee, St. Christopher’s Hospital 2015-2016

-I treat adolescents and adults in individual psychotherapy.
-You may seek individual therapy to obtain help with a specific problem or condition, to make sense of troubling emotions, or to develop greater self-awareness
+I treat adolescents and adults in individual talk therapy.
+Individual therapy can offer support in dealing with a specific problem or condition, help you make sense of troubling emotions, or foster growth and the development of self-awareness.

 Individual therapy can help with: